Type of Journey

 Nearest airport: Nairobi.

-How to reach: from Nairobi by road
+How to reach: 2 hours drive from Nairobi

 Famous for: African Fish Eagles, Pelicans, Cormorant colonies, Walking safaris, and boat rides

 Months open: All year

 Bird watching, with over 400 species of birds

 Large number of hippos, rhinos, zebras, impalas, and giraffes